hrafnthor/ansible-intellij-pycharm/README.md

 ##### Default role variables

-`intellij_path`:    [string]: (required) The path at which intellij clients will be extracted to.
+`pycharm_path`:    [string]: (required) The path at which pycharm clients will be extracted to.
 Uses the client `edition` and `version` in determining the directory to extract to.
-Defaults to `/opt/jetbrains/intellij`
+Defaults to `/opt/jetbrains/pycharm`

 ###### Example

-When extracting a community edition of Intellij with version 2020.2.2 the path will be:
+When extracting a community edition of pycharm with version 2020.2.2 the path will be:

-`<intellij_path>/community/2020.2.2/`
+`<pycharm_path>/community/2020.2.2/`

 ##### User defined variables

-`intellij_clients` [array]: Contains a list of client definitions that will be downloaded and extracted onto the host machine.
+`pycharm_clients` [array]: Contains a list of client definitions that will be downloaded and extracted onto the host machine.
 While not required by the role, it will not do much unless given a list of clients to process.

-Information on each available client can be found at Jetbrains archive [here](https://www.jetbrains.com/idea/download/other.html).
+Information on each available client can be found at Jetbrains archive [here](https://www.jetbrains.com/pycharm/download/other.html).

 There are a few fields that each object can have, and they are:

 - `version`:    [string] (required) the version number of the IDE
 - `checksum`:   [string] (required) the checksum of the archive being downloaded

     - the checksum can be gotten by navigating to the download url of the archive and appending `.sha256` to the url.
-For example `https://download.jetbrains.com/idea/ideaIC-2022.3.2.tar.gz.sha256`.
+For example `https://download.jetbrains.com/python/pycharm-community-2022.3.2.tar.gz.sha256`.

 - edition:      [enum] (required) the edition of the IDE.
-Can either be `community` or `ultimate`
+Can either be `community` or `professional`
 - desktop:      [boolean] Indicates if a desktop entry should be created for the IDE.